-Special thanks to MiDe for contributing Duck Hunt’s training information!
+Special thanks to MiDe and Lettuce for contributing Duck Hunt’s training information!

 - Raid Boss bonuses: The aforementioned Armor Knight works well on Raid Bosses too!
 You could also go with Great Autoheal, though that bonus comes with one significant drawback — the FP will recover so much health that nobody will want to fight it!
 Your other options include Physical Attack ↑ and Air Defense ↑; we’re kind of grasping at straws here, but you can also choose to run two of either Spirit effect on your FP.
 If only an AI Skill ↑ bonus existed in this game…

 Regarding stat distribution, Duck Hunt can either use a balanced spread (2100 / 2100) or a more offensive one (2500 / 1700).
 As usual, you’ll want to double-check and make sure your FP’s Spirit-type is Neutral after you finish its setup; that way it won’t lose Spirit-type matchups when it goes to fight opponents who also have Spirits.